Database Design Syllabus

 Help resources available to you are listed in order of “seriousness” of your problem:

-Our two tutors, Jessica and Chris, are waiting to help you!
+Our tutors are waiting to help you!
 All tutoring takes place in WWH Room 412 according to the following schedule:

 Talk with the professor